Scillman/Scillman.github.io/docs/_tutorials/1.20.4/basic-project-setup.md

 date: 20240220
 ---
 ## Prerequisites
-- This tutorial assumes you have a fully functional development environment, including Gradle and Git.
+- This tutorial assumes you have a fully functional development environment, including Java, Gradle and Git.
 - Have basic knowledge of Java.

 ## Introduction